Book Online

 After hour emergency service

 Although we are happy to take emergency patients, we do our best work when not under time pressure.
-Because of this, we urge all our patients to contact us as soon as issues begin to flare up.
-No problem is too small in dentistry, and it is always preferable to nip small issues in the bud than to wait until they are emergencies.
+Because of this, we urge all our patients to contact us as soon as issues flare up.
+No problem is too small in dentistry, and it is always preferable to nip minor issues in the bud than to wait until they are emergencies.